nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sat Jan 24 2026)
+### Joke of the day (Sun Jan 25 2026)
 <!-- joke -->
->Chuck Norris doesn't stub his toes.
-He accidentally destroys chairs, bedframes, and sidewalks.
+>To be or not to be?
+That is the question.
+The answer?
+Chuck Norris.
 <!-- /joke -->

-*Last update: Sat, 24 Jan 2026 01:03:17 GMT*
+*Last update: Sun, 25 Jan 2026 01:12:22 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)